-EXPLORATION REVIEW FOR THE THREE MONTHS ENDED DECEMBER 31, 2017
+EXPLORATION REVIEW FOR THE YEAR ENDED MARCH 31, 2018

-During the three months ended December 31, 2017, the Company was compiling, interpreting, and preparing reports on airborne magnetic and geochemical survey data obtained from exploration programs completed on the Nub East, Copper King, Stars, Hogem, and Kitimat projects completed by the Company in the prior quarter.
+During the year ended March 31, 2018, the Company was compiling, interpreting, and preparing reports on airborne magnetic and geochemical survey data obtained from exploration programs completed on the Nub East, Copper King, Stars, Hogem, and Kitimat projects completed by the Company in the prior quarter.
 The Company was also reviewing data obtained from a diamond drill program completed by a joint venture partner ML Gold on the Pinnacle Reef property.
 Results of the work completed will help to guide future exploration drilling programs for the 2018 exploration season.

-On November 20, 2017, the Company entered into an option agreement with ML Gold Corp. ("ML Gold") for the Stars project (formerly Copper Star), whereby ML Gold can earn up to a 30% interest in the project in which PEMC currently holds a 50% interest.
+On November 20, 2017, the Company entered into an option agreement with ML Gold Corp. ("ML Gold") for the Stars project (formerly Copper Star), whereby ML Gold can earn up to a 30% interest in the 50% interest held by the Company.
 As consideration for the Option, ML Gold will make aggregate cash payments in the amount of \$80,000 and issue a total of 600,000 common shares to the Company over a two-year period, and will incur a minimum of \$4,500,000 in exploration expenditures on the Stars project over a three-year period.
 PEMC will have a carried interest in the Project until completion of a Pre-Feasibility Study, after which point a Joint Venture will commence.

-During the three months ended December 31, 2017, the Company was focused on closing the IPO.
-Using the estimated net proceeds of the IPO, the Company intends on:
+During the year ended March 31, 2018, the Company was focused on closing the IPO.
+Using the net proceeds of the IPO, the Company:

-• Completing the purchase of a portable reverse circulation drill;

-- Complete Phase 1 of an exploration program on the Wildcat project, with reserves set aside to complete at least a portion of Phase 2 of the exploration program if warranted; and - Advance the Company's other properties by completing reverse circulation drilling, mapping and geochemical sampling with a view to attracting participation of third parties in respect to such projects.
+- Completed the purchase of a portable reverse circulation drill; - Completed Phase 1 of an exploration program on the Wildcat project, with reserves set aside to complete at least a portion of Phase 2 of the exploration program if warranted; and - Advanced the Company's other properties by completing reverse circulation drilling, mapping and geochemical sampling with a view to attracting participation of third parties in respect to such projects.